patrick-hardin/patrick-hardin.github.io/_posts/2019-02-21-hello-world.md

 title: "Hello, world!"
 ---

-This is just a placeholder until I add some content.
+This is less of a blog and more of a personal landing page.